New year, new gear, right?

 Mountainsmith Morrison 2 Person 3 Season Tent

 When it comes to overnight fly trips, I’m typically thinking a 1-2 night trip out from the main camp.
-Despite the urge to go out and purchase a $500 tent built for the Himalayas, this Morrison tent by Moutainsmith is a perfect option for 2017.
+Despite the urge to go out and purchase a $500 tent built for the Himalayas, this Morrison tent by Moutainsmith is a perfect option.
 It’s lightweight, built to last, and it sleeps 2 people.
 Unless you’re bringing the entire family, it’s a comfortable, waterproof option for you and your buddy.
 After all, the goal is less time setting up and more time fishing.
+Check it out here.

-I actually own the -20 degree Slumberjack bag (perfect for my big game trips), but on a Bighorn Mountain Fly trip this past summer I was forced to sleep naked to stay cool.
+I actually own the -20 degree Slumberjack bag (perfect for my big game trips), but on a Bighorn Mountain Fly trip I was forced to sleep naked to stay cool.
 Bottom line is, these things work.
 Get the 0 Degree bag so it’s not sauna-like and you’ll be good to go.
-7 lbs.
-I’d recommend getting a waterproof pack
+Buy it on amazon.

 Now the key is to get out on the river!